 Equal Protection Under the Fourteenth Amendment - Overview

-Passed by the United States Senate in 1866, the Fourteenth Amendment to the Constitution granted citizenship to "all persons born or naturalized in the United States."
+Passed by the United States Senate in 1866, the Fourteenth Amendment to the Constitution granted citizenship and equal protection under the law to "all persons born or naturalized in the United States."
 Importantly, this included people who were formerly enslaved.
-Today, the Fourteenth Amendment performs the essential function of ensuring that laws in the United States protect and preserve everyone's rights equally.
-This is known as the equal protection doctrine.

 United States Library of Congress, The Constitution of the United States of America: Analysis and Interpretation